wallarm/product-documentation/docs/latest/api-discovery/api-discovery-setup.md

 ## Enable

-The `wallarm-appstructure` package is included in all [forms](../installation/supported-deployment-options.md) of the Wallarm node except for the Debian 11.x and Ubuntu 22.04 packages.
+API Discovery is included in all [forms](../installation/supported-deployment-options.md) of the Wallarm node installation, except for the Debian 11.x and Ubuntu 22.04 individual packages.
 During node deployment, it installs the API Discovery module but keeps it disabled by default.

 To enable and run API Discovery correctly:

-1. Make sure your Wallarm node is of the [supported version](../updating-migrating/versioning-policy.md#version-list).
+1. If you install node from the individual packages, make sure your Wallarm node is of the [supported version](../updating-migrating/versioning-policy.md#version-list).

     To ensure that you always have access to the full range of the API Discovery features, it is recommended to check for updates to the `wallarm-appstructure` package on a regular basis as follows: